 China praises Communist party-led progress in Tibet

-A top official in charge of Tibet Autonomous Region (TAR) dismissed the India-based Tibetan government-in-exile as “invalid” and “illegal” and blamed them for “tarnishing” the human rights situation in the remote, mountainous region.world Updated: Mar 28, 2019 02:15 IST
+A top official in charge of Tibet Autonomous Region (TAR) dismissed the India-based Tibetan government-in-exile as “invalid”world Updated: Mar 28, 2019 00:14 IST

 China on Wednesday praised the Communist Party-led “leap of development” in the Himalayan region of Tibet in the 60 years since an uprising against Beijing’s rule was put down in 1959, leading to the escape of the 14h Dalai Lama, whom it accused of having “ulterior motives” and being “unworthy of talking about human rights.”